kos31de/kos31de/README.md

+## About me
-Hi, I'm Kosei👋
+Hi, there I'm Kosei 👋

-I'm a Software Engineer based in Vancouver🇨🇦 with 4+ years of experience in the tech industry.
+I'm a Software Engineer based in Vancouver 🇨🇦 with 4+ years of experience in the tech industry.

 As an SRE, my competence is in utilising cloud-native technologies, with a focus on Kubernetes, to promote DevOps in the use of cloud infrastructures.